mkingopng/AWS_presentation/presentation/PRESENTATION.md

 <!--
 - I started learning Rust because i felt i would benefit from learning a low-level compiled langauge.
 - I know that Computer Science students are taught C and C++ and while most don't use it, the teaching staff appear to think its an important way to understand how software works.
 - I've been surprised at the range of applications for Rust and some of the claims being made.
-Its certainly a lot broader in applicability than i expected.
+- Its certainly a lot broader in applicability than i expected.
+Lambda functions are an example
 - This presentation compares the performance of Rust vs Python for lambda functions on AWS.
-- I use the K6 load test protocol as a basis for comparison.
-- I was inspired by 2 other presentations.
-The references for which are referenced at the end of the presentation.
 -->

 ---

+Rust focuses on safety and performance.
+It doesn't pretend to make things easy.

 # Rust History
 - **2006**: created by Graydon Hoare